csimak1/SpaceRun/README.md

 Best of Luck!!

 ## How to play:
+type in terminal:
+1. "pip3 install pygame"
-type in terminal "python3 main.py"
+2. "python3 main.py"